boehm-e/Audacity-AI/README.md

 3. Start the server by running the following command : `python server.py`
 4. Start the client by running the following command : `python index.py`
 5. The `index.py` file will guide you through the process.

+## Decoupled Processing

+I've chosen to separate the processing part of the project from the Audacity communication into two distinct scripts for practical reasons.
+By doing this, it allows us to:

+1. Optimize Resource Usage: I can run the processing server on a high-performance machine equipped with a GPU, ensuring efficient and speedy voice separation and conversion tasks.

+2. Decouple Audacity Work: Simultaneously, Audacity can be run on a less powerful machine since it primarily handles communication tasks.
+This separation of responsibilities enables us to utilize resources more effectively, ensuring that both the audio editing and processing tasks can be performed efficiently.

 # Offloading the computation to another computer (server,...)